Archimedes (crater): Description

-Surroundings

 To the south of Archimedes extends the Montes Archimedes, a mountainous region.
 On the southeastern rim is the Palus Putredinis, a lava-flooded plain containing a system of rilles named the Rimae Archimedes, which extends over 150 kilometers.
 North-northwest of Archimedes stand the Montes Spitzbergen, a string of peaks in the Mare Imbrium.
 East of Archimedes is the crater Autolycus.
 Northeast of Archimedes is the prominent crater Aristillus.
 The lava plain between Archimedes, Aristillus, and Autolycus forms the Sinus Lunicus bay of Mare Imbrium.
 A wrinkle ridge leads away from Archimedes toward the north-northwest, crossing this mare.